amirpoormajnoon/distributed-signal-processing-with-spark-kafka/README.md

 ## Getting Started

-To get started, you can clone this repository and build the necessary Docker containers.
+To get started, clone this repository and install **PySpark**, **Kafka**, and **Docker** on your system.
+After that, build the container for each service and run them to start the real-time signal processing pipeline.